Understanding the Role of TDS Sensors in Water Treatment

 Total Dissolved Solids (TDS) sensors are indispensable tools for ensuring water quality across various industries.
 These sensors measure the concentration of dissolved particles, such as minerals, salts, and organic matter, in water.
 By providing real-time data, TDS sensors help identify contamination levels, ensuring water safety and compliance with regulatory standards.

-Health and Safety: High TDS levels in drinking water can indicate the presence of harmful contaminants like lead, arsenic, or excessive salts.
-The World Health Organization (WHO) recommends a TDS level of less than 300 mg/L for safe drinking water.
+Health and Safety: High TDS levels in drinking water can show harmful contaminants like lead, arsenic, or too much salt.
+The World Health Organization (WHO) suggests a TDS level of less than 300 mg/L for safe drinking water.

 Industrial Efficiency: In industries like pharmaceuticals and food processing, water purity is critical.
 High TDS levels can affect product quality and damage equipment.